drshahizan/special-topic-data-engineering/project/proposal/StaticIP/proposal.md

 - MySQL
 - AWS and Azure Cloud Platforms

+Before analysis and dashboard design, data cleaning and pre-processing must be involved to remove noise and outliers.
+This can increase the accuracy and consistency of result when energy consumption data is being analyzed.

+Machine learning algorithm is also included to create build predictive models.
+Examples of algorithms that can be used are regression models, clustering and neural networks.
+The choice of algorithm is depended on the type of data and performance metrics for the analysis.

+Since the dashboard will be included on the cloud platform, data must be secured and protected from loss, leakage and misuse.
+Therefore, some steps must be taken to increase data security such as encryption, data backup and recovery, user access control and data segregation.

 - Provide details about the hardware and software requirements for the proposed system.

 - Explain the data security measures that will be implemented.